ToriCake/ToriCake/README.md

 Hello!
 I'm Bella/Tori/Victoria!
 This is my Patreon page, and I hope you enjoy it!
 Over time I will edit this, so you'll get a better understanding of who I am.
-Please do NOT send me money.
-I don't need it.
 If you're here, you're either from Pony Town or Discord!
-I'm currently 26 years old, and my birthday is on August 14th!
+I'm currently 27 years old, and my birthday is on August 14th!
 I'm a pansexual genderfluid person, and I DO NOT use neopronouns.
 I go by she her/and he/him!
 I am Puerto Rican/American! 😘

 DO NOT COPY ANY OF MY SKINS ON PONYTOWN!
 I WILL IMMEDIATELY WARN OTHER PEOPLE ABOUT YOU AND HIDE YOU!
 INSPO IS OKAY, BUT NO COPYING!!
 ALSO FANART IS FINE!
 PLEASE SEND THE FANART TO MY DISC PLEASE! ❤️

 Some of my friends on Pony Town: Bug/Xen, Ellie, DezPez, Doppio/Mochii, Tetra, etc.

-My Discord: ToriCake#7291
+My Discord and where my other socials are: ToriCake#7291

 Some Fandoms I'm in: FNAF, HTF, Gorillaz, Marvel Universe, Disney/Pixar, Arcane, A TON of anime and so on!